chasewoith/glsa/wp-content/plugins/backup/README.txt

 == Description ==

-BackupGuard is the most complete site backup and restore plugin.
-We offer the easiest way to <strong>Backup</strong>, <strong>Restore</strong> and <strong>Migrate</strong> your website.
-You can backup and restore your files, database or both.
+Backup Guard is the most complete WordPress backup plugin.
+We offer the easiest way to <strong>Backup</strong>, <strong>Restore</strong> and <strong>Migrate</strong> your WordPress website.
+You can backup and restore your WordPress files, database or both.

 https://www.youtube.com/watch?v=HCz4mkMMXos